ZandileMajozi12/my-weather-project/README.md

 $ added index.html file on github folder
 $ added link in footer on index.html file
 $ added html to the project
+$ added the basic css on src folder in styles.css file